wellcomecollection/docs/research/2019-12-16_searching_with_the_calm_api.md

   > The *accession identifier* is the unique identifier given to that batch of material.
   >
   > At Wellcome, the accession identifier is made of two parts: the *accession number* (sequential, currently up to 2551) and a *collection reference* (such as WT, PPMTW, SANCT).
-  > The two are written together, separated by a slash.
-  > Examples:
-  >
-  > The accession number is globally unique: if there's an accession `WT/123`, you won't see `123` with any other collection reference.
 </details>